Strategic Storytelling Consulting

 • Stories that technically “work,” but fail to connect or inspire action

-The goal is not just better stories — but better systems for telling them.
+The goal is not just better stories.
+It’s better systems for telling them.

 This work is particularly well suited to: